Liberty Unification Party: History

-On 29 January 2020, Kim Moon-soo, the former Governor of Gyeonggi, quitted from the Liberty Korea Party and joined this party.
+On 29 January 2020, Kim Moon-soo, the former Governor of Gyeonggi, left from the Liberty Korea Party and joined this party.
 2 days later, the party was officially formed and elected Kim as its President.
 Jeon Kwang-hoon, a pastor, did not officially join but showed his intention to be allied with the party.

-Koh Young-il, the President of the Christian Liberal Party, showed his intention to form an electoral alliance with this party.
+Koh Young-il, the President of the Christian Liberal Party, showed his intention to form an electoral alliance with this party as a decoy list.

 On 20 February, the party agreed to be merged with the Our Republican Party before the election.